~ a short story

 Fabian wished to scream it even as he whispered the proceeding words.
 But it was too late.
 He couldn’t speak.
 Not anymore.
 But he was still alive.
 Dying was not dead.
 So much less to do.
 But not nothing.
 Not nothing yet.
 The most he could do now, at the edge of oblivion, was think and breathe, just barely, and … dream?

 Everything matters.
 A mantra was birthed into his heart.
 Everything matters.
 Even this.
 Every dream Fabian ever had wafted through him now.
 Every single one.
 Ones he’d forgotten, ones he was still holding.
 Ones he wished to show to Thanatos, in the threshold of death’s door.
 Ones he wanted to plant under this oak, amidst its hearty roots.
 Let them go!
 Hold them!
 Hold them unto the grave.
 Release them from your person, into the world again.
 A battle waged between the layers of his person, his dreams suddenly carving and blocking as sword and shield.
 What could Fabian do with the unborn dreams now?
 It was a gamble.
 To keep them donned, or to doff them.
 The flipping of a coin, the turn of a tarot.
 Which was the choice?
 To take those dreams with him into the beyond, whatever might lay beyond.
 Might he need such hopeful lights of his darkest hearts’ desires where he was going?
 What if there was no ‘going’?
 Only the void.
-In the void, the dreams would be dispelled into the nothingness that almost already were.
+In the void, the dreams would be dispelled into the nothingness they almost already were.
 Mayhap if he released them, his precious treasured dreams of a future he’d never managed to inhabit, if he released those possibilities out into the world, into this forest, into the sky above him, for all to see and share… mayhap they’d come to be, elsewhere.

 Fabian flashed his eyes up, as far as they could go.
 His head was paralyzed, neutrally rested against the trunk of the tree.
 He could crane it no further, but his eyes could still be moved.
 Fabian could still see, more or less.
 But he couldn’t tilt his view upward far enough for his sighted view.
 Fabian failed to see the sky any longer outside of a peripheral reverie, just out of the reach of his hungry, damnable eyes.
 He longed for the view more than he longed for a moment longer of this life.
 And to both, he was denied.